dimitrit/pal1gadgets/adc/README.md

-# PAL1-ADC: An Analog to Digital converter the PAL-1
+# PAL1-ADC: An Analog to Digital Converter for the PAL-1

-The PAL1-ADC is an analog-to-digital converter for the PAL-1 system intended to plug in to the PAL-1 RIOT Expansion Module[^1].
+The PAL1-ADC is an Analog-to-Digital Converter for the PAL-1 system intended to plug in to the PAL-1 RIOT Expansion Module[^1].

 ![PAL-1 A/D Converter gadget render](https://github.com/dimitrit/pal1gadgets/blob/main/adc/docs/images/adc-front.png?raw=true)

-The analog-to-digital converter enables high throughput data capture (up to 200 kSPS).
+The analog-to-digital converter enables high throughput data capture (up to 200 kSPS) via an 8-bit 'bus'.
 A small on-board prototype area facilitates experimentation.
 Refer to the AD7819 datasheet[^2] for details.

 [^1]: Liu Ganning, _‘RIOT EXPANSION’_, 2021 <http://pal.aibs.ws/assets/RIOT_expansion_manual.pdf> [accessed 26 January 2024].
 [^2]: Analog Devices, _‘AD7819, 2.7 V to 5.5 V, 200 kSPS